Keivo1/wireframing/README.md

 ### 2. Facilitates Communication and Collaboration

 Wireframes serve as a communication tool between designers, developers, and stakeholders.
 They make abstract ideas concrete, helping team members discuss functionality, navigation, and page flow more effectively.
 **Example:** Using Figma, multiple team members can view and comment on the wireframe in real time.
-This speeds up feedback loops and ensures that everyone—regardless of their technical background—has a clear understanding of the design goals and requirements.
+This speeds up feedback loops and ensures that everyone regardless of their technical background has a clear understanding of the design goals and requirements.

 ### 3. Reduces Development Risks